a group of people performing yoga

 Other types of hip replacement surgery

-Depending on the type and severity of your condition, you may not need a total hip replacement.
-Or, conversely, you may have had a previous total hip replacement that, for whatever reason, needs repair.
-This could be from anything, including wear-and-tear over time and infection.
-No matter your needs, our surgeons will work with you to determine the best course of action.
+Depending on the severity of your hip disorder, you may need a total hip replacement.
+Additionally, you may have had a previous total hip replacement that needs repairing.
+Whatever you need, our surgeons will work with you to determine the best course of action.

 Partial hip replacement

 Your hip joint is composed of a ball (femoral head) and a socket.
 A total hip replacement replaces both the ball and the socket.
 A partial hip replacement only addresses the ball.
-In most cases, depending on your condition and overall health, partial hip replacement surgery is also minimally invasive.
-This benefits you with less pain, less scarring, less blood loss and a faster recovery.
+In most cases, partial hip replacement surgery is minimally invasive.
+As a result, you'll experience a shorter recovery.

 Partial hip replacement surgery may be an appropriate route for treatment if you have experienced a hip fracture but the socket of your hip joint has remained healthy.